sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## Test implementation and execution

-The designed test procedures are implemented, a certain order has to be stablish, in order to execute the set of test (usually according to priority), the test enviroment is set up, and the test cases are run.
+The designed test procedures are implemented, and a certain execution order has to be stablish, in order to run the set of test (usually according to priority).
+When the test enviroment is set up, the test cases are run.

 The objetive and aim of the text execution is: